High-Protein Diet Benefits, Drawbacks, Guidelines, FAQs and More

 An easy way to wrap your head around consuming enough protein in one day is to divide the amount of grams you want to eat by the number of meals you consume.
 If you eat three meals every day and an afternoon snack and want to consume 120 grams of protein, then that’s about 30 grams of protein per meal/snack.

-Equally, most protein powders average around 20 grams of protein per serving, and a protein shake makes for a great snack or breakfast.
+Equally, most protein powders average around 20 to 30 grams of protein per serving, and a protein shake makes for a great snack or breakfast.

-Even leafy greens or vegetables like broccoli and Brussels sprouts contain some protein, so adding these vegetables and raw cheese to an omelet is another great way to consume over 30 grams of protein per meal.
+Even leafy greens or vegetables like broccoli and Brussels sprouts contain some protein, so adding these vegetables and raw cheese to an omelet is another great way to consume more than 30 grams of protein per meal.

 To address your mid-day hunger and hit your protein intake goals, there are plenty of high-protein snacks that you can turn to.
 Examples of protein-rich snacks include black bean hummus, yogurt bites, deviled eggs and even cashew butter chocolate chip cookies.